AimeeSijben/SEP_Group_4/README.md

 I added testCarDequeued, which tests if a car is dequeued when the light is green, and created testCarNotDequeued which tests if a car is not dequeued when the light is red.
 Also created testQueueOrderPreserved which tests if the que actually decreases when a car is served.
 This increased the coverage of the entire program from 3% to 14%.

 ### lucas coverage improvement
-i added placeTraficlight witch test if the Traficlight i placed corectly at the intersection. i added spawnCarAtSpwanPoint witch checks if a car is spawned on a spawn block. i added carDespawnsAtBoarder witch tests if the car is at the boarder and moves will it get off the board. i added carsCanMove witch checks if the car moves by following the rode infront one cpace at a time. witch gave me a 45% coverage:
+added placeTraficlight witch test if the Traficlight placed corectly at the intersection. added spawnCarAtSpwanPoint witch checks if a car is spawned on a spawn block. added carDespawnsAtBoarder witch tests if the car is at the boarder and moves will it get off the board. added carsCanMove witch checks if the car moves by following the rode infront one cpace at a time.

+witch gave me a 45% coverage:
 ![image](https://github.com/user-attachments/assets/9218c1d0-f364-49dc-8bef-6b9479323974)